 - Allow the pie to cool for 3 full hours at room temperature before serving.
 This time allows the filling to thicken up.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.

 - 3 Pie Crusts: If you’d like to make the apple shapes and/or the braided edge, I recommend working with 3 pie crusts in total.
 1 for the bottom, 1 for the lattice, and 1 for the braid + apples.
 So make my pie crust recipe twice.

 - Pie Crust Apples: On a floured work surface, roll the crust out into a large circle, about 1/8 inch thickness.
 Using an apple cookie cutter, cut into shapes.
 Place directly on top of pie crust before baking OR bake separately.
 To bake separately, brush each lightly with the egg wash and sprinkle with coarse sugar (that’s optional).
 Place onto a parchment paper or silicone baking mat-lined baking sheet and bake at 350°F (177°C) for 10 minutes or until lightly browned.
 Remove and set aside to cool before decorating pie.

-- Braided Pie Crust Edge: With a sharp knife or pizza cutter, cut six 14 inch long, 1/4 inch wide strips.
+- Braided Pie Crust Edge: With a sharp knife or pizza cutter, cut six 14-inch-long, 1/4-inch-wide strips.
 Gently braid three strips.
-Brush edge of crust with egg wash, the carefully place braid around half of the pie and press lightly to secure.
+Brush edge of crust with egg wash, then carefully place braid around half of the pie and press lightly to secure.
 Repeat with remaining strips, then attach the two braids by pressing one into the other.
 Brush it all with egg wash.
-Here’s a video tutorial for more inspiration.
+Here’s my full tutorial on how to braid pie crust.